marcbadger/CarND-Vehicle-Detection/README.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I used the HOG subsampling approach in which HOG features are computed for the entire image and then subsampled.
+I used the HOG subsampling approach in which HOG features are computed for the entire image and then subsampled (`find_cars()` function in `hog_subsampling_w_heatmap.py`, lines 42-118).
 With the reasoning that cars near farther away would be smaller and closer to the horizon, I initially searched over three regions and spatial scales.
 I searched the lower half of the image at a scale of 1.5, a slightly smaller region starting halfway down the image at a scale of 1, and the third quarter of the image from the top at a scale of 0.5.
 Detections at 1.5, 1, and 0.5 scales are shown in the blue, green, and red, respectively in the image below.

 ![alt text][hog_subsampling_detections_test4_allScales]